Frequently asked questions

 How much will shipping cost?

-Please be aware that outside the UK, the customer is responsible for any additional customs/taxes that may be charged in their country.
+Please also be aware that outside the UK, the customer may be responsible for any additional customs/taxes that may be charged in their country.

 Can you deliver to my country?

 Yes, I can arrange for delivery to almost every country in the world.
-Should your address not be accepted at checkout, please contact me and I will find a solution.
+Please contact me and I will find a solution.

 Care and display of your fused glass art